Maine Bounty Hunter Guide: Requirements and Steps

-After you have met the requirements above, in order to continue the process to become a professional investigator in Maine your application must be reviewed by the Maine State Police.
-You can access the application through the Special Investigations Unit of the Maine State Police.
+After you have met the requirements above, in order to continue the process to become a professional investigator in Maine your application must be reviewed by the MSP.
+You can access the application through the Special Investigations Unit.
 A complete application packet includes a total of four forms:

 - Application for a Professional Investigator License